This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 How to plant cucamelons in a garden

 Cucamelons love heat so find a spot in your garden that offers full sun and shelter from strong winds.
 I plant cucamelons at the base of trellises, tunnels, or other strong supports.
+Even a chain link fence will do!
 The vines look delicate but they can climb eight feet or more and produce many side-shoots.
 A strong structure is essential.
 If you have plenty of space, you can let the plants sprawl along the ground.
-I find it more difficult to find the small fruits when the plants are not grown vertically.
+It’s more difficult to find the small fruits when the plants are not grown vertically.

 Before transplanting, dig a few inches of compost or aged manure into the soil.
 Carefully pop the plant out of its pot, handling the roots carefully as they don’t like to be disturbed.
 Plant the seedling into the prepared spot, firming the soil gently around the roots.
 Water well after planting.